georgiee/origami/LOG.md

 + floating round errors: distanceToPlane(vertex) is not always 0 event if the vertex is on the plane
 + Create your own polygon list class and make the most basic function (containsIndex to find a vertex) returning wrong results
++ I read this down the rabbit hole: Plane with normal and cosntant is called http://mathworld.wolfram.com/HessianNormalForm.html